ix104 Tablet Computer

 In summary, if you can accept the size and weight then the ix104 is fine.
 Otherwise, you would be better off with one of the newer 800x600 tablets (e.g. the Motion LS800 with the high contrast screen option) and Jeppview.
 I did move to the LS800; a review is here.

 Update 2/2009: The Cisco WIFI adapter software referred to in this article has a known bug: it messes up the windows XP user switching feature, by substituting a buggy DLL for the original windows one.
 More details with solutions are here.

 Update 5/2010: The Motion LS800 is now obsolete.
 I still fly with it but the long standing issues with overheating were never addressed by the manufacturer.
 Today, this is probably the best solution for a sunlight-readable Windows tablet computer.
 But (7/2012) the LS800 is still going strong

 Update 7/2012: Documents

 Over the years various documents on items in this article turned up on the internet.
-These comprised of internal company documents on setting up the IX104, and documents on the RIM modems.
-I put them in a directory here but in July 2012 my ISP received a legal notice from RIM to remove the RIM-related ones.
-This is ludicrous because the product in question was discontinued c.
-2004...
-Also the RIM modem documents were on their public website - before they discovered the road to riches called the Blackberry If anybody needs any of the RIM modem documents, just drop me an email.
+These comprise of documents on setting up the IX104 here (9MB ZIP) and documents on the GPRS modems here (23MB ZIP - decrypt with "hello", extract the .bin file and rename it to .zip).
+The RIM modem documents were on their public website - before they discovered the road to riches (and later poverty) called the Blackberry

 Two RIM 1802g GPRS modems US$50 each.